David Gordon Green: Career

 As a college student, Green made the two short films, Pleasant Grove and Physical Pinball, at the North Carolina School of the Arts prior to his feature film debut in 2000, the critically acclaimed George Washington, which he both wrote and directed.
 He followed that with All the Real Girls in 2003 and Undertow in 2004.
 In 2007, he directed Snow Angels, his first adaptation, based on the Stewart O'Nan novel.
 The film debuted at the Sundance Film Festival and stars Sam Rockwell and Kate Beckinsale.
 It was released by Warner Independent Pictures.

 In 2008, Green's career transitioned when he directed the Seth Rogen buddy comedy Pineapple Express, and the HBO series Eastbound & Down, for which he directed twelve episodes and served as a consulting producer.
 In 2011, he co-created the animated series Good Vibes and directed the comedies Your Highness and The Sitter, both of which received negative reviews.

 In 2013, Green briefly returned to independent film when he directed and co-wrote Prince Avalanche and Joe.
 He followed these films with Manglehorn (2014), Our Brand Is Crisis (2015), and Stronger (2017).

 In 2018, Green directed the horror sequel Halloween, produced by Jason Blum, executive produced by John Carpenter, and co-written by Green and Danny McBride.
 He also directed its sequels Halloween Kills, released in October 2021, and Halloween Ends, released in October 2022.

 In December 2020, it was announced Green will direct a new installment of The Exorcist franchise which will be a direct sequel to William Friedkin's 1973 film adaptation of the 1971 novel.
 The Exorcist: Believer was released in October 2023.
+Before his death, Friedkin was asserted to have said: "the guy who made those new Halloween sequels is about to make one to my movie, The Exorcist.
+That's right, my signature film is about to be extended by the man who made Pineapple Express.
+I don't want to be around when that happens.
+But if there's a spirit world, and I can come back, I plan to possess David Gordon Green and make his life a living hell."

 Green subsequently directed the Christmas-set comedy Nutcrackers, which premiered at the 2024 Toronto International Film Festival.
 Of the film, Green stated; "This movie is a lot of things.
 It's a comedy, it's a drama, it's a horror movie.
 But for me, it's a reason to dance, you know, I just wanted to start moving, move my body a little bit, and get out to the farm and kick some pig shit."
+Green's next film, Supermax, which began filming in August 2026, provided a comeback opportunity for star Will Smith after the 2022 Oscar slapping incident.
+To promote the film, Smith shared a video flaunting his expensive Christian Louboutin sneakers which his son gifted to commemorate the first day.